sel4devkit/sel4devkit-maaxboard-microkit-xhci-driver/README.md

 - Keyboard driver now included
     - Is able to set up keyboard to trigger hardware interrupts
     - LEDs not quite working yet (can probably sort this later)
+        - TODO: They did work briefly, but now don't again
     - Includes (incredibly) basic prototype: will output basic characters, no use of shift or ctrl (but the presses are actually registered).
+- Can send keypresses to separate PD using notifications and shared memory address
+    - Other PD handles shift but not altgr

 ## TODO:
 - Neaten up code sooner rather than later